 Congratulations to Cheryl Hasson, winner of the Peg Peacock Memorial Shield, for the Outstanding Member of the Year.
 Cheryl has provided support to the Launceston City group over a number of years and has ensured the group has continued to flourish.
 Cheryl has stepped up to assist the group even during her recuperation from a serious accident.
 She recently represented the Region, speaking at the M. Jean Ellis dinner at the Perth Triennial Convention and is currently the Tasmanian Regional President.

 Tasmanian members are very proud of the achievements of our past members.
 After seventeen years of painstaking research Dianne Snowden has published her book “Van Diemen’s Women-A History of Transportation to Tasmania” co-authored by her Irish colleague, Joan Kavanagh.
 This book is a great read if you have any desire to understand more about early life as a convict woman in this country.

 On September 2, 1845, the convict ship Tasmania left Kingstown Harbour near Dublin for Van Diemen’s Land with 138 female convicts and their 35 children.
 On December 3, the ship arrived in the River Derwent.

 While this book looks at all the women aboard, it focuses on two women in particular.
 Eliza Davis was transported from Wicklow Gaol for life for infanticide, having had her sentence commuted from death.
 The other main character is Margaret Butler, sentenced to seven years’ transportation for stealing potatoes in Carlow.

-Using original records, this study reveals the reality of transportation, together with the legacy left by these women in Tasmania and beyond, and shows that perhaps, for some, this Draconian punishment was, in fact, a life-saving measure.
+Using original records, this study reveals the reality of transportation, together with the legacy left by these women in Tasmania and beyond, and shows that perhaps, for some, this Draconian punishment was, in fact, a life-saving m

 A Member’s Perspective